-Description: Specifies the encapsulation method to use when exchanging data with a remote network.
+Description: This parameter specifies the encapsulation method to use when exchanging data with a remote network.
 Both sides of the link must use the same encapsulation for the connection to be established.

 Note: When you specify an encapsulation method, the Encaps Options submenu displays a group of parameters relevant to your selection; you must set the appropriate Encaps Options parameters.